 Symptoms may include

-- Unilateral or bilateral heel pain
+- One-sided or bilateral heel pain

 - Heel pain during physical exercise, especially activities that require running or jumping

-- Increased pain level after exercise
+- Increased pain after exercise

 - Calf muscle stiffness first thing in the morning

 We know that children’s feet need special attention from an early age to ensure fewer problems later in life.